0-9,

 mountain locomotive (environment)

-pull vehicles up steep inclines.
+A locomotive designed to pull vehicles up steep inclines.

 Plural form: mountain locomotives (environment)